Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 #### Political Cards
 [image]
-These cards represent the agendas that the players will vote on at the Galactic Council located on Mecatol Rex.
+These cards represent the agendas that the players will vote on at the Twilight Council located on Mecatol Rex.
 [More details on Political Cards](#GameConcepts_PoliticalCards)

 #### Objective Cards